Organization

 World Health Organization

-Chiara Servili and Ken Carswell of the World Health Organization (WHO) describe how the agency supports countries in strengthening youth mental health systems by improving access to care, integrating evidence-based interventions, and elevating youth-led innovations.
-Their work focuses on building intersectoral governance and accountability structures while ensuring that mental health programs are adapted to local contexts and implemented at the community level.
+Dr. Chiara Servili and Dr. Ken Carswell of the World Health Organization (WHO) describe how the agency supports countries in improving environments and services for young people’s mental health by building systems to support prevention and care in communities and elevating youth voices to influence laws, policies, and budget decisions.
+Their work focuses on building intersectoral governance and accountability structures to expand mental health services that are evidence-based, adapted to local contexts, and tailored to reach vulnerable youth.

 WHO’s work includes:

-• Creating open-access, evidence-based tools such as Problem Management Plus and digital self-help programs that can be adapted to different populations and delivered by non-specialists.
+• Providing open-access, evidence-based tools for scalable interventions, such as Early Adolescent Skills for Emotions (EASE) and digital self-help programs, that can be adapted to different populations and delivered by non-specialists.

-Both emphasize that effective implementation depends on intentional design and contextualization.
-Carswell highlights the importance of “creative and conceptual thinking” when fitting interventions to available resources and training capacity, while Servili underscores the value of identifying “context-specific catalytic opportunities” where even small investments can generate lasting systemic change.
+Both emphasize that effective implementation depends on intentional design and flexibility for contextualization.
+Dr. Carswell highlights the importance of “creative and conceptual thinking” when fitting interventions to available resources and training capacity, while Dr. Servili underscores the value of using data to identify “context-specific catalytic opportunities” where even small investments can generate lasting systemic change.